 One of the most popular coffee flavors in existence, hazelnut tends to be light, sweet, and nutty.
 Often considered a dessert coffee flavor, hazelnut provides a smooth, mild drinking experience.

 Given how popular this blend is, there are tons of different options to choose from.
 Most major coffee brands make a hazelnut blend, or you can try making one at home with hazelnut extract!

 Who can resist the buttery sweetness of caramel?
 Caramel coffee is becoming increasingly popular for the simple fact that it is awesome.

 These blends tend to be on the sweet side.
 They usually feature a smooth, robust flavor profile and will treat the drinker to a rich and satisfying experience.

 It doesn’t get more seasonal than peppermint-flavored coffee.
 This is a great blend to enjoy come the December holiday season.
 Just remember that a little bit of grounds goes a long way.
 Peppermint is a strong flavor that can overwhelm the senses if you aren’t careful.

 Starbucks makes a particularly good peppermint blend for the holiday season.
 It’s a little pricey, but why not splurge?

-Kona is not technically a flavor as much as it is a type of coffee.
-However, the drinking experience is so unique that it deserved its own special slot on our list.
+Technically, Kona coffee is a variety, not a coffee flavor.
+However, the drinking experience is so unique that it deserves its own special slot on our list.

-As a result of this in-depth process, Kona coffee also usually tends to be a little more on the pricey side.
-However, if you have a sensitive stomach, or you just enjoy really great coffee, it will be well worth the money.
+As a result of this in-depth process, Kona coffee also tends to be a bit pricey.
+However, if you have a sensitive stomach or you just enjoy really great coffee, it will be well worth the money.